kytos/pathfinder/README.rst

 represents a node and each link represents an edge between two nodes.

-The NApp learns custom properties from the topology, being able to define the best paths based on a weighted parmeter.
+The NApp learns custom properties from the topology, being able to define the best paths based on a weighted parameter.
 Please see the Rest API documentation for details.

 ##########